Install Nginx on Debian 11

 Nginx HTTP (v6) ALLOW Anywhere (v6)

-Check Nginx Status web server
+Step 3.
+Check Nginx Service Status

+During the installation, Nginx will be activated by default.
 To make sure that your service is up and running, run the following command:

 systemctl status nginx